dice-cyfronet/redirus/README.md

     - proxy_sent_timeout \d
     - proxy_read_timeout \d
 ```

+Some elements from presented configuration need to be customized:
++ `/path/to/generated/nginx/configurations/` is the location where configuration
+specific for concrete redirection will be created.
+Value of this path **need** to
+be the same as in nginx configuration file.
++ `/nginx/installation/path/nginx.pid` is a file containing nginx pid.
+To this pid
+`SIGHUP` signal will be sent, which will triggers nginx configuration reload.
++ `/path/to/cert/dir/server.crt` path to ssl certificate used in https redirections.
+This certificate need to have `*` in CN field.
++ `/path/to/cert/dir/server.key` path to ssl certificate key file.

 By using `http_template`, `https_template`, `config_template` and
 `allowed_properties` you can customize how nginx configuration looks like for each